maplibre/maplibre.github.io/content/news/2023-10-30-maplibre-newsletter-october-2023/index.md

 Tadej Novak is making progress on splitting out the Qt platform to [its own repository](https://github.com/maplibre/maplibre-native-qt).
 The Qt platform will be used to experiment with platform bindings living in a separate repository.

+## Martin

+The [Martin Tile Server v0.10](https://github.com/maplibre/martin/releases/tag/v0.10.0) was just released, adding support for dynamic font glyph range generation.
+Now you can provide any fonts to Martin, and it will automatically create SDF glyph ranges for MapLibre-GL with `/font/<name>/<start>-<end>` endpoint.
+Fonts also allow glyph fallback: list font names as comma-separated values, and whichever font first has the glyph, that's the glyph that will be included.
+This way you can specify fallback fonts: `/font/Font1,Font2,Font3/0-255`.

+Other new features include MBtiles diffing and patching for the `mbtiles` utility, and improvements to the Martin startup time with auto bounds computation timeout.

 ## Upcoming Events

 ### State of the Map Europe